 The possible risk of harm to other adults or children should be assessed and managed including those adults or children who may be at risk in accused member of staff’s home, work or community life.

-Where necessary action should be taken, using local safeguarding children board and safeguarding adults board procedures, to protect children and adults from abuse or neglect.
+Where necessary action should be taken, using South Tyneside Safeguarding Children Procedures and these safeguarding adults procedures (see Adult Safeguarding Process Section), to protect children and adults from abuse or neglect.
 This includes taking immediate action.

 4.2.2 Sharing Information

 Unless it puts the adult or child in danger, the individual should be informed that the information regarding the allegation against them will be shared.
 Responsibility lies with the person receiving the information to obtain the consent of the individual to share information.

 The person with the allegation against them should be offered a right to reply, wherever possible seek their consent to share, and be informed what information will be shared, how and who with.